javidmedina/lucidOS/README.md

 # Gaming (Still being worked on)
-As stated, lucidOS will be able to run Windows Apps via Proton or Wine, including video games.
-You will be able to play most Steam games and run most Windows applications on lucidOS.
+As stated, lucidOS will be able to run Windows Apps via Proton-GE, including video games.
+You will be able to play most Steam games and run most Windows applications on lucidOS with Proton-GE being the compatibility layer.
 More support will be added as lucidOS improves.
-(Proton is a compatibility layer developed by Valve)
+(Proton is a compatibility layer developed by Valve, while Proton-GE is a custom configuration of Proton)

-# Future Plans
+# Future Plans (Still being refined at this moment, outdated)
-#### - Replace generic Ubuntu apps with **custom LucidOS applications**
 #### - Introduce proprietary tools designed specifically for LucidOS
 #### - Maintain compatibility with Ubuntu repositories for package updates
 #### - Making Windows applications and possibly select Mac applications run flawlessly.
+(May not be possible)
 #### - Making Linux mainstream in general.
 (Impossible)